pcvolkmer/vim-fugistate/README.md

 This simple plugin provides a function which returns the name of current file with git status if available using [vim-fugitive](https://github.com/tpope/vim-fugitive) and is intended for statusline integration.

+It is required to install vim-fugitive to use this plugin.

 ```vim
 :echo FugiState()
 ```